-We have a lot of folks that approach us and they ask us, “How can we turn our wood gray?
+We have a lot of folks that approach us, and they ask us, “How can we turn our wood gray?
 We want to learn about how to distress wood.
-We want it to look like it’s reclaimed?”
-Or they’ll say, “We’ve got some gray wood and we want to make it bright again.
+We want it to look reclaimed.”
+Or they’ll say, “We’ve got some gray wood, and we want to make it bright again.
 How do we do that?”
-So I just thought we had address these questions.
+So I just thought we address these questions.

-Basically if you’ve got gray wood and you want to turn it back to bright, we offer something called miracle mist.
-It comes in a gallon and you apply miracle mist on the wood, and it will take something that looks like this, and it’ll turn it into something that looks more like this, bringing it back to bright.
+If you’ve got gray wood and you want to turn it back to bright, we offer something called miracle mist.
+It comes in a gallon, and you apply miracle mist on the wood, and it will take something that looks like this, and it’ll turn it into something that looks more like this, bringing it back to bright.
 We recommend miracle mist when you’re trying to go from gray back to bright.

-You keep the steel wool below the surface and the white vinegar will melt the steel wool.
-So after it melts, which takes two or three days, you’re going to stir that up and you’re going to dip your brush in it and you’ll apply it on the wood and you leave it outside for a couple of weeks.
-Within a couple of week, your wood turns gray.
+You keep the steel wool below the surface, and the white vinegar will melt the steel wool.
+So after it melts, which takes two or three days, you’re going to stir that up, and you’re going to dip your brush in it, and you’ll apply it on the wood, and you leave it outside for a couple of weeks.
+Within a couple of weeks, your wood turns gray.
 The hardest part about it is getting the formula just right.
-You have to have the right amount of vinegar and the right amount of steel wool in order for this to work.
-And you just have to read online and figure out what the right chemical mix would be for that.
+You have to have the right amount of vinegar and the right amount of steel wool for this to work.
+And you have to read online and figure out what the right chemical mix would be for that.

-I also wanted to mention this.
-This is called NBS30.
-It stands for No Bug Stuff, made by outlast, and this is good to help keep boring bees off of your wood.
-So, this little container is good for five gallons and you pour this right into your stain and you mix it up and then you brush your two coats of stain on the wood.
-And this is good for outdoor use to keep the boring bees off of your wood.
-Here at Reliance Timber, our job is to share with you what your options are and help you make the right choice.
+I also wanted to mention this product called NBS30.
+It stands for No Bug Stuff, made by outlast, and this is good to help keep boring bees off your wood.
+So, this little container is suitable for five gallons, and you pour this right into your stain, mix it up, and then brush your two coats of stain on the wood.
+And this is good for outdoor use to keep the boring bees off your wood.
+Here at Reliance Timber, our job is to share your options with you and help you make the right choice.

 Ingredients & Recipe for Vinegar/Steel Wool Solution: